Magdalene College, Cambridge: Refoundation

 In 1650, Samuel Pepys joined the college.
-He was best known for his private diaries, known to critics as the Pepys Diary, which provided a major eyewitness account for the Great Fire of London of 1666.
+He is best known for his private diary which provided a major eyewitness account for the Great Fire of London of 1666.
 Pepys was remembered by the Pepys Library, built around 1700, where the original manuscripts of his diaries and naval records are kept, in addition to his collection of printed books and engravings in their original bookcases.
 Pepys stipulated in his will that the library was to be left to Magdalene, and have been kept at the college since their donation by Pepys's nephew, John Jackson, in 1724.
 The building was also home to Magdalene College library, until the construction of the New Library.